anodyne/nova/README.md

 * fixed bug where changing a character's state to and from active wouldn't set the open slots of their position(s)
 * fixed error thrown when attempting to delete a character
 * fixed errors thrown during step 2 of the update process for some users
+* fixed bug where turning off update notification still attempted to run the check (before running in to another check)

 ## Version History